18F/css-style-guide/css-styleguide.md

 	2. @extend directives
 	3. @include directives
 	4. properties
-- For properties alphabetical order or type order, just keep the whole project consistant.
+- Within properties, you may use alphabetical order or type order—just pick one and keep the whole project consistent.
-- Nested selectors always coming after a new line.
+- Put a new line before nested selectors.
-- Mixin calls with @content coming after any nested selector.
+- Put mixin calls with @content after nested selectors.
 ```scss
 // Good
 .module {